 On some 4WD vehicles, when the transfer case is in the N (Neutral) position, the engine and transmission are disconnected from the rest of the driveline.
-Therefore, the vehicle is free to roll even if the automatic transmission is in P (Park) or the manual transmission is in gear.
+Therefore, the vehicle is free to roll even if the automatic transmission is in P (Park).
 Do not leave the vehicle unattended with the transfer case in the N (Neutral) position.
 Always set the parking brake fully and turn off the ignition when leaving the vehicle.